-Inherited cases of breast cancer have been associated with a variety of genes such as: BRCA1, BRCA2, BRCATA, BRCA3, BWSCR1A, TP53, BRIP1, RB1CC1, PTEN, and STK11 genes.
-Low penetrance genes like TNFA, HSP70-2 and TNFRII may increase the susceptibility to sporadic breast cancer.
-However, a high percentage of hereditary breast cancers usually contain mutations in the BRCA1 and BARCA2 genes.
-Germline mutations in the TP53 gene usually lead to the development of distinct type of breast cancer known as Li-Fraumeni syndrome, which requires about 20 years to develop.
-On the other hand, other types of breast cancer include Cowden syndrome, due to mutations in the PTEN gene, and Peutz-Jegher syndrome, due to mutations in the STK11 gene.
-There also appears to be an increased risk of breast and ovarian cancer in ataxia-telangiectasia, and there is some evidence that heterozygotes for the ataxia-telangiectasia mutated gene (ATM) have an increased risk of breast cancer.
+Inherited cases of breast cancer have been associated with a variety of genes, such as BRCA1 , BRCA2 , BRCATA, BRCA3 , BWSCR1A, TP53, BRIP1, RB1CC1, PTEN, and STK11 genes.
+Low penetrance genes l ike TNFA, HSP70-2 and TNFRII may increase the susceptibility to sporadic breast cancer.
+However, a high percentage of hereditary breast cancers usually have mutations in the BRCA1 and BARCA2 genes.
+Germline mutations in the TP53 gene usually lead to the development of Li-Fraumeni syndrome, which is associated with breast cancer.
+Other types of disorders associated with breast cancer include Cowden syndrome, caused by mutations in the PTEN gene, and Peutz-Jegher syndrome, caused by mutations in the STK11 gene.
+There also appears to be an increased risk of developing breast and ovarian cancer in patients with ataxia-telangiectasia.
+Evidence suggest an increased risk of breast cancer in individuals with heterozygous mutation in the ataxia-telangiectasia gene (ATM).

 Fakhro et al. (1999) undertook a study to identify patient characteristics, and to compute the survival rates among 93 Bahraini breast cancer patients discharged from the hospital.
 Majority of the patients were between 40 and 49 years of age (33.3%), and 48.4% of the women were below 50 years of age.
 This is in contrast to the findings from industrialized countries, where increased risk of breast cancer is associated with increase in age.
 The higher incidence of patients in stage II and III shows that most cancer patients in Bahrain visit the physician late in the progression of the disease.
 Fakhro et al. (1999) also conducted survival analyses on these patients in relation to tumor size, lymph node involvement, clinical stage, line of management, and age group.
 The cumulative survival rates for the Bahraini patients after 5, 7, and 10 years were 64.31%, 54.67%, and 36.44% respectively.
 Survivability increased with early diagnosis and aggressiveness of clinical management.
 Fakhro et al. (1999) stressed the urgent need for improved screening techniques for early detection and to improve women's awareness of breast cancer in Bahrain.